pvcraven/2017_web_security/source/final/michael_r/index.rst

 JavaScript is popular as a client-side scripting tool, enabling websites to hold interactive content that can provide a captivating and useful web design while allowing features to run faster.
 JavaScript is also becoming popular as a back-end tool with its inclusion in languages such as Node.js.
-This server technology isn't useful for all applications, but it works very well for network applications because it can support thousands of concurrent connections.
+This language isn't useful for all services, but it works very well for network applications because it can support thousands of concurrent connections.
 [Node]_ There are many more possible applications for the technology which will likely be realized in the future.

 New features
 ------------
 Constants
 ^^^^^^^^^
-Also known as immutable variables, the concept of constant variables is simply variables that cannot be reassigned.
+Also known as immutable variables, constant variables are simply variables that cannot be reassigned.
 [ES6NF]_

 Example: